-- What are the policies that need to be reviewed and updated to sustain the shift to remote/flexible working, e.g. working hours, training? - What might an increase in remote/flexible working mean in terms of technology and central support services? - What other community resage 55 soft 172 assets could be used and modernised to enable localised, place based working, e.g. libraries, outdoor spaces, etc.
+- What might an increase in remote/flexible working mean in terms of technology and central support services? - What other community resage 47 sound be used and modernised to enable localised, place based working, e.g. libraries, outdoor spaces, etc.

 Enablers for transformation